nipunbandara/Daintree-spotter/README.md

 # Daintree-spotter

-Machine Learning-Based Recommendation System for Predicting Wildlife Visibility in the Daintree Rainforest
+A deep-learning-powered platform using audio and image analysis to identify, track, and protect endangered wildlife in the Daintree Rainforest ecosystem.